 - Create a holiday product or service (LIMITED QUANTITIES – CREATES URGENCY).
 The holidays are a perfect time to introduce a limited-edition product or sale to drive traffic to your site.
 Being able to access an item for a specific, short term period time creates excitement and urgency for your customers.

 - Hold social media contests (WHO DOESNT LOVE A GOOD CONTEST).
 There are countless ways to get into the holiday spirit here!
 Just about everyone loves free stuff and a good deal, so add a festive spin by asking your followers to share what they enjoy about your product or service this time of year for a chance to win something special.
 Or have them share pictures of themselves using your product along with a special holiday hashtag you create, and then pick a special winner for a prize.
-Here’s a simple guide to holding a social media contest:
+This would be perfect to do on Instagram, which makes strong use of hashtags and is the most prevalent photo-sharing application.
+Obviously, for this contest to be successful, you must ensure that you have enough followers to take part.
+If you’re lacking in followers and fans, you might want to use sites like Nitreo to boost your following beforehand.
+This will stimulate more people to follow you organically by recognizing your prevalence on the site.
+Once you have the following to do the competition, you can take a look at this simple guide to holding a social media contest:

 - Know the rules.
 Every social media outlet has its own set of rules to abide by.
 Some of them, like the Facebook terms and conditions, can be really tricky.
 So, take your time to understand the rules of each platform; the last thing a business needs is to get their social media page shut down in the middle of an important business season.